setulparmar/Landslide-Detection-and-Prediction/README.md

 **Crawler Engine**

-Build crawler engine to crowdsource landslide related events in india from youtube and twitter.
+Built crawler engine to crowdsource landslide related events in india from youtube and twitter.
 Further divided crawler engine to do general and focused crawling.

 **Filtering and Pre-Processing**